buildcore-io/core/docs/docs/how-to/stamp/create-stamp.md

 <Tabs>
   <TabItem value="otr" label="OTR">
-    To create a stamp, you must call `create` on `dataset(Dataset.STAMP)`. `create` takes an object of type [`StampTangleRequest`](../../reference-api/interfaces/StampTangleRequest.md) as parameter in which you can specify the uri for the file you want to stamp.
+    To create a stamp, you must call `stamp` on `dataset(Dataset.STAMP)`. `stamp` takes an object of type [`StampTangleRequest`](../../reference-api/interfaces/StampTangleRequest.md) as parameter in which you can specify the uri for the file you want to stamp.

-    ```tsx file=../../../../packages/sdk/examples/stamp/otr/create.ts#L10-L12
+    ```tsx file=../../../../packages/sdk/examples/stamp/otr/create.ts#L11-L13
     ```

 :::info Days Parameter